TradingFlowAI/core-engine/README.md

   rabbitmq:3-management
 ```

-### Run the Station
+### Run TradingFlow

 ```bash
 python server.py
 ```

-The Station will be available at `http://localhost:7002`.
+The engine will be available at `http://localhost:7002`.

 ---

 ## 📦 Built-in Nodes

-TradingFlow Station ships with a rich collection of production-ready nodes:
+TradingFlow ships with a rich collection of production-ready nodes:

 ### 📈 Data Nodes
 | Node | Description |